nodespull/nodespull/Readme.md

 ```
 pull init
 ```
+For existing nodespull project:
+* run &nbsp; `pull update` &nbsp; in the project's root directory before starting to use the pull command.

 ### 3) Start your app server
 In a terminal window, run the following command in your project root directory: